arafaysaleem/covid_tracker/README.md

   - Timely news updates on vaccine developements
   - Detailed information on the virus

+#Future Features in Progress
+- Drawer for easier nagivation
+- Onboarding screens
+- Login authentication using firebase
-Future Features in progress: drawer for easier nagivation, onboarding screens, login authentication using firebase, and maps API to detect nearby danger spots.
+- Maps API to detect nearby danger spots

 *Feel free to fork and contribute to include these features.*

 The UI is inspired by a design on [Dribbble](https://dribbble.com/shots/10847147-Coronavirus-Covid-19-Dashboard) (credits to [Nazirul Hoque](https://dribbble.com/nazirulhoque) on Dribble).